Accessible toilets are available on all levels in both the Theatre and Conference Centre

 Patrons who are deaf or who have hearing loss

 Infra-red & induction loop hearing systems.
-If you’d like a receiver for our infrared amplification system, just ask at our cloakroom.
+If you’d like a receiver for the infrared amplification system, just ask at the cloakroom.

 Patrons who are blind or visually impaired